 While your dog may find enough relief from glucosamine alone, it can be a good idea to combine it with other forms of treatment.
 Below, you’ll find a few options to help bolster your dog’s joint function and health in addition to a glucosamine supplement.

 Additional Supplements: One of the best ways to boost the efficacy of glucosamine is to combine it with other natural ingredients that provide additional hip and joint support in dogs.
 We’ve mentioned MSM, turmeric, and omega-3 fatty acids already for a reason.
 Each has been shown to be a powerful ally in your dog’s journey toward recovery.
-Looking at omega-3’s alone, one double-blind study found a significant improvement to hip pain and arthritis in dogs of various breeds .
-(That’s one of the reasons we created our delicious Salmon dog treats.)
+Looking at omega-3’s alone, one double-blind study found a significant improvement to hip problems and discomfort in dogs of various breeds .
+(That’s one of the reasons we created our delicious Salmon dog chews.)
 Green Lipped Mussel which contains omega-3’s is even more effective and is found in our PureMobility Supplement Chews.

 Exercise and Physical Therapy: With your vet's approval, certain forms of low impact exercise–like swimming and walking–in combination with glucosamine can be very beneficial for your dog’s mobility.
-If your dog is experiencing arthritis or hip dysplasia, you might consider finding a professional canine physical therapist to assist in their recovery.
+If your dog is experiencing joint problems or hip dysplasia, you might consider finding a professional canine physical therapist to assist in their recovery.

 Improving the Home Environment: Sometimes we forget that everything seems bigger to our furry companions.
 We might be able to navigate beds, stairs, cars, and couches with ease, but if your dog is dealing with weak joints, these can all be a challenge.
 Adding ramps around the house is an easy way to take some pressure off your dog’s joints and keep them from slowing down.